Specifications For A Manhole Renewal Project

 The laminate shall MEET or EXCEED all structural requirements of ANSI/ASTM D 3753-05, latest edition, Standard Specification for Glass-Fiber-Reinforced liners.

-The flexural strength in the Axial direction for ASTM D790 shall MEET or EXCEED 20,000 psi.
+The flexural strength in the Axial direction for ASTM D790 shall far EXCEED the normal specification of 12,000 psi and 18,000 psi in the Transverse direction.

 Since the liners are constructed as a SOLID FIBERGLASS LAMINATE, the need for reinforcement ribs is eliminated.
 The fabrication method may vary based on the needs of a specific project requirements but will be consistent with the specifications on the specification drawings.